 8.8 Service Provider and Client shall comply with their obligations under the Data Protection Acts.

-9.1 Each party agrees that it will not, either on its own account or in partnership or association with any person, and whether directly or indirectly, during the currency of this Agreement, or for a period of 12 months commencing at the end of the Term, solicit or entice away or attempt to solicit or entice away (or authorize the taking of any such action by any other person) any employee or contractor of the other party who has been involved in the relationship between the parties in connection with this Agreement at anytime during the last 12 months of the Term.
-If a party breaches this Clause, then it shall pay to the other party (the “affected party”), by way of liquidated damages, an amount equal to sixty per cent of the gross annual salary or annual contract amount payable to the employee or contractor concerned at the time of termination of his relationship with the affected party (this amount being an estimate at the date of this Agreement of the money value of the loss and damage which the affected party would suffer (among other ways) in loss of earnings associated with that person and in finding, engaging and training a replacement).
+9.1 Each party agrees that it will not, either on its own account or in partnership or association with any person, and whether directly or indirectly, during the currency of this Agreement, or for a period of 12 months commencing at the end of the Trial Period, solicit or entice away or attempt to solicit or entice away (or authorise the taking of any such action by any other person) any employee or contractor of the other party who has been involved in the relationship between the parties in connection with this Agreement at any time during the last 12 months of the Trial Period.
+If a party breaches this Clause, then it shall pay to the other party (the “affected party”), by way of liquidated damages, an amount equal to sixty per cent of the gross annual salary or annual contract amount payable to the employee or contractor concerned at the time of termination of his relationship with the affected party (this amount being an estimate at the date of this Agreement of the money value of the loss and damage which the affected party would suffer (among other ways) in loss of earnings associated with that person and in finding, engaging and training are placement).

 9.2 Each of the restrictions in Clause 9.1 shall be construed and take effect independently of the others.
 The parties consider the restrictions comprised in Clause 9.1 to be reasonably required for the protection of their respective legitimate interests, but each party against whom it is sought to enforce any of such restrictions further agrees to accept and observe such substituted restriction(s) (in place of all or any of those comprised in Clause 9.1) as the other party may from time to time specify, provided that such substituted restriction(s) are in all respects less restrictive in extent than those provided for in Clause 9.1 which they replace.

-9.3 Client acknowledges and agrees that it is not intended that there should be transferred to Service Provider the obligations of any person as employer arising under any contract of employment, in consequence of, or in connection with, the entry by the parties into, or the performance by them of their obligations under, this Agreement, or the transfer to Service Provider of any function to be performed by it under this Agreement.
+9.3 Client acknowledges and agrees that it is not intended that there should be transferred to Service Provider the obligations of any personas employer arising under any contract of employment, in consequence of, or in connection with, the entry by the parties into, or the performance by them of their obligations under, this Agreement, or the transfer to Service Provider of any function to be performed by it under this Agreement.
 If, notwithstanding that intention, any such obligations are transferred to Service Provider by operation of law (whether pursuant to the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003, or analogous legislation or otherwise), then Client shall indemnify Service Provider upon request against all Losses which may be suffered or incurred by Service Provider arising out of or in connection with any such transfer, or any contract of employment so transferred to Service Provider, or the termination of any such contract of employment by Service Provider subsequent to any such transfer (which Service Provider shall free in its absolute discretion to terminate without prejudice to its rights under this Clause).